gnujedi/comm-setup/README.md

 ## Get a password manager (stop reusing passwords for goodness sakes!)

 I recommend [password-store](https://www.passwordstore.org/), a cross-platform and simple manager that encrypts your passwords with a PGP key.
 It can generate passwords for you, or you can insert your own.
 On Debian GNU/Linux, the prefered operating mode is to use it in terminal.
-Once its set it up, all you do is call <code>pass</code> and something like the following example appears:
+Once you set it up, all you do is call <code>pass</code> and something like the following example appears:

 ```